US pet doctors steel themselves for online pharmacy challenge

 REUTERS: A David and Goliath battle is brewing in the business of selling prescription medicines for pets, pitching veterinarians against online giants moving into this lucrative corner of the growing market for animal supplies.

 Americans spent US$72.56 billion last year on their pets, according to American Pet Products Association.
-Prescription drugs were expected to account for over US$10 billion, according to an estimate from the Federal Trade Commission, and overall pet product sales are expected to keep growing by 4 per cent a year.
+Prescription drugs were expected to account for over US$10 billion, according to an estimate https://www.ftc.gov/system/files/documents/reports/competition-pet-medications-industry-prescription-portability-distribution-practices/150526-pet-meds-report.pdf from the Federal Trade Commission, and overall pet product sales are expected to keep growing by 4per cent a year.
+(Graphic:https://tmsnrt.rs/2KfxTvy)

 With deep discounts and online convenience, Walmart Inc, soon-to-be listed Chewy.com and Amazon.com Inc's Wag brand have effectively conquered the market for pet food, care products and other supplies, but until now veterinary practices, which both prescribe and sell drugs, have been a major source of prescription medication.